 Basement moisture can cause serious problems for your house, ranging from structural damage to hazardous mold that is harmful to your health.
 So, what causes flooded basements?
 Let’s have a look!

 Condensation, often known as sweating, appears on basement floors and walls as water droplets, damp spots, or puddles.
 When moist, warm air collides with cool foundation walls or poorly insulated cold-water pipes, it dampens carpets, rusts appliances, and makes the basement humid.
 Condensation is frequently less difficult to resolve than other sources of basement moisture.
 Opening the windows to allow ventilation and using fans or dehumidifiers to dry out the moisture with no effort on your part is a simple solution.

-If your basement is particularly damp after a storm or snowfall, you’re probably dealing with runoff.
+If your basement is particularly wet after a storm or snowfall, you’re probably dealing with runoff.
 When there is more water than the land can absorb, runoff occurs.
 This water can seep into your yard through gaps, pass through the top layer of soil, and ultimately into your basement.
-The most common cause of basement moisture is rainwater or melting snow that is not channeled away from your home.
+The most common cause of wet basements is rainwater or melting snow that is not channeled away from your home.
 Water is forced to travel through walls and cracks due to hydrostatic pressure.
-Runoff and basement moisture can be reduced by patching ground cracks.
+Runoff and wet basements moisture can be reduced by patching ground cracks.

 If the land around your home is not correctly graded, water from rain or snow, or even from washing your patio, yard, and driveway, will make its way into the basement.
 It should slope outwards from your house, not inwards, to allow any excess water to flow away from the area.

 Defective or missing gutters or downspouts